 Washington State’s warm, dry summers and cool, wet winters provide excellent conditions for apple growth.
 As a result, Washington produces 65% of the nation’s apples, adding 2.2 billion dollars to the nation’s economy (NASS 2015, Washington State Dept. of Agriculture).
 In 2014, Washington produced a record 7.3 billion pounds of apples, which was a 24% increase from the 2013 yield (NASS 2015).
 The record yield was the result of a warm spring and record expansions of high density orchards (NASS 2015).
 As seen through recently collected data, Washington’s recent conditions have been ideal for producing high apple yields, however, there is a strong likelihood that Washington’s suitability for apple farming could be impacted by future climate change.
 The most recent report from the Intergovernmental Panel on Climate Change (IPCC) projects the global mean surface temperature to increase 1-2 °C by 2065 and 1-3.7 °C by 2100 (Citation).
 Regional predictions show that Washington State could see even more severe temperature changes.
 The RCP 8.5 scenario - which is currently the worst-case scenario- makes regional predictions of up to a 4-5 °C increase in temperature by 2100 (IPCC 2013).

 Present methods for identifying areas with ideal apple growing conditions include the USDA’s Plant Hardiness Zone (PHZ) maps.
 PHZ maps are created by classifying average annual minimum temperatures into 5 °F zones, and are used to determine which plants will thrive in a particular location (Daly, 2012).
-Minimum temperature is useful when determining locations for producing apples because extreme cold temperatures can cause winter injury that leads to poor production and can even lead to tree deaths (Quamme 2010).
+Minimum temperature is useful when determining locations for producing apples because extreme cold temperatures can cause winter injury that leads to poor production and can even lead to tree death (Quamme 2010).
 According to Dr. Michael Glenn from the USDA Agricultural Research Service (ARS), apples grow best in PHZs 5 and 6.
-Therefore, the PHZ map is helpful when making present-day decisions, but there are currently no projected PHZ maps that take into account future climate change.
+The PHZ map is helpful when making present-day decisions, but there are currently no projected PHZ maps that take into account future climate change.

 The objective of the project is to create current and forecasted PHZ maps specific to Washington State for set time periods through the year 2100.
 In addition to the PHZ maps, current and future orchard suitability maps that combine annual minimum temperature, growing degree days, and average temperature for the growing season will also be created for the same time periods.